-Note: All discipline incidents will be documented and tracked in the school's Student Information System. and a written eopy of the referral will be kept.
+Note: All discipline incidents will be documented and tracked in the school's Student Information System.

 Procedures for Suspensions And Expulsions Of Regular Education Students

 I. Short-Term Suspension (10 School Days or Less)

 The principals or his designees, subject to the appropriate due process procedures and state statutes, may summarily suspend any student for up to ten (10) school days for violation of the Code of Student Conduct.